lukeflannigan/FitLife/README.md

 - Implement functionality in the Profile section to allow users to update and customize their personal profiles.
 - Connect the Progress section to backend services to display real-time user data and achievements.

+**Jonas**:
+- Design and implement general app/account settings, such as username/password changes, log out, account deletion, etc.
+- Work with real-time analytics to track user app usage.
+- Set up basic notification functionality; test various effective ways to work notifications into the app via location, daily progress, etc.
+- Study and implement ways to test new features on the app.

 ---